 Now here is the secret that no one has told you, but that the “disconnected crowd” are touting as the holy grail of salvation: it will all be there in an hour, after lunch, when you get home from your commute, tomorrow, or even Monday morning.
 Now the big difference with this crowd and the rest of us that by handing in their smart devices they can claim ignorance and peace because some icon is not flashing at them every time the check the time or lookup the recipe for Jamie Oliver’s Creamy Leek Pie.
 To a certain degree this just means that they are offsetting their stress for the next elevator ride with a colleague who asks if they’ve seen Jim’s email.
 The rest of us see the very same badges and either a) Panic because someone has just interrupted your plan to escape and take care of yourself or something personal or b) Grab a quick glance and decide to either act if it’s less than two minutes or file it for another time or worst of all c) Pick up and respond and get drawn into something that is probably just being pushed along by some one else trying to carve out some personal time.

 Here is the real kicker.
 That badge is just a badge and it can grow in numbers all it wants, before that badge popped onto your screen, you had planned to do something.
 I have no idea what that was, but it was important enough for you to set some time aside to do it.
 So go ahead and take care of that since you had already booked yourself that time.
 For example, if you have to the take the train every night at 5PM because this is the last train to your neighbourhood for another 4 hours, would you stay glued to your workstation or on the office line rather than simply say: “I’m sorry I have to catch a train, can we talk about this tomorrow?”
 Of course not, however you will quite easily reach for your phone at your kids hockey game sometimes despite the fact that they’re in the middle of a game tying breakaway.
 I know this because I’ve seen it from the other side of the ice on the coaches bench.
 This is the kind of craziness that we put ourselves through every time we reach for our phones like pavlovian dogs when the little bell chimes or your upper thigh buzzes.
 The reason we do this is that it’s always easier to have a good excuse for not doing something than setting expectations of availability during our personal time.
 Last time I check most iPhones still go to voice mail even when you don’t check the Caller ID.
+If you love technology you should visit GameMite and read the best articles about video games.
 The kid is on a Break Away… I’ve been playing hockey as long as I have been walking and never have I been on a game tying break-away… Don’t miss stuff like this.

 There is a good reason why they call it a work/life balance.
 You have to take the good with the bad and know when to set the do not disturb mode to on, provided that it’s working that week.
 I am not claiming to have mastered GTD or personal stress-free ZEN mode, but I have made peace with myself and my bosses that I will remain available for all requests during reasonable office hours unless otherwise pre-determined due to a specific deliverable or urgency at work.
 In other words, I get my work done during office hours and unless something hits the fan, I am not expected to be on call after hours.
 And with almost two years into my current job, this has been acceptable for everyone and none of my projects have suffered from my coaching soccer and ringette or commuting to work by bike.
 Is this the result of setting the expectation early on or simply being able to make good judgement calls on when to go above and beyond, I could not tell you.
 But I have never felt better in a job than I do today and my health is at peak levels I have not seen in 20 years.
 The cardarine diminishes the symptoms of metabolic disorders, as it increases fat burning levels.
 What’s more, it decreases liver fat, insulin levels, and blood fats by 10 to 30% according to some animal studies.